christocs/homepage/README.md

 1. `npm run ghpages`

 ## @todo
-- Setup CI/CD for resume and upload it elsewhere
+- Setup CI/CD for resume and upload it properly elsewhere